IntranelConsulting/mythic.nz/src/help/storybook-editor.md

 ### Reading

 The reading view of the Storybook is identical to the editing view, but without the writing tools.
-You can find pages using the sidebar folder list and search field.
+You can find pages using the sidebar list and search field.

 <figure>
-    {% image "./src/assets/help/storybook-editor/reading.png", "Screenshot showing the sidebar folder list and search field", ["311px"], images.sizes.help, "" %}
+    {% image "./src/assets/help/storybook-editor/reading.png", "Screenshot showing the sidebar list and search field", ["311px"], images.sizes.help, "" %}
-    <figcaption>Find pages using the sidebar folder list and search field.</figcaption>
+    <figcaption>Find pages using the sidebar list and search field.</figcaption>
 </figure>

 If your page has headings, these will be used to build a table of contents.
 This makes navigating large documents much easier.
 The toggle button to show the table of contents is on the left by the navigation pane for large screens and on small screens it is next to the edit button.